zo0r/react-native-push-notification/trouble-shooting.md

 }
 ```

-Your app will not be invoked if it is running in the background, the notification will result in an alert in the notification centre.
+Your app will not be invoked if it is running in the background, and the notification will result in an alert in the notification centre.
 If you app is running in the foreground, `onNotification` will be called with something like:

 ```json
 {